Max Walter Schulz: Life

 Max Walter Schulz was born in Scheibenberg, a small town in the Erzgebirge mining district in the mountains south of Chemnitz.
 His father was an office worker.
 He attended primary school and enrolled at secondary school, but appears to have left before completing the course.
 He was conscripted for military service, serving in the army between 1939 and 1945.
 During the final part of his military service he was held by the Americans as a prisoner of war.

 Military defeat left the western two thirds of Germany divided into four separately administered military occupation zones.
 Schulz's home region was now administered as part of the Soviet occupation zone, and it was to the Soviet zone that he returned, following his release at the end of the war.
 During 1945/46 he took casual work, and was also employed for a time as a teacher under the "Neulehrer" scheme, introduced in occupied Germany to try and mitigate the chronic shortage of surviving school teachers.
 Between 1946 and 1949 he studied pedagogy at the Leipzig University.
-While he was a student, Schulz joined The Party.
+While he was a student, Schulz joined the Socialist Unity Party.
 Between 1950 and 1957 he taught at the middle school in Holzhausen (Leipzig).

 Between 1957 and 1959 Schulz resumed his own education, attending the "Johannes R. Becher" Literature Institute (as it was known at that time) in Leipzig.
 It was, according to (at least) one source, "the most important training institution for young writers in the German Democratic Republic".
 In 1964 Schulz succeeded Max Zimmering as Director of the Institute.
 He remained in the position for nearly twenty years, skilfully charting for the institute a sometimes challenging course between scholarly integrity and the shifting political expectations of party officialdom.

 In 1983, Schulz took a new job as editor in chief of the prestigious fortnightly literary journal, Sinn und Form, taking over from Paul Wiens.
 He retired in 1990.